MercuryTechnologies/hs-temporal-sdk/docs/sequence-management.md

     R-->>W: Continue execution
 ```

+## Concurrency and Determinism

+The sequence system provides the backbone for safe concurrency in workflows:

+1. **Targeted Unblocking**: Only the exact threads waiting for a specific result are unblocked
+2. **Independent Blocking**: Multiple threads can block on different sequences without interference
+3. **Deterministic Ordering**: Sequence generation and resolution happen in a consistent order
+4. **Controlled Parallelism**: Allows effective parallel execution while maintaining determinism

+This is what powers higher-level concurrency primitives like `race`, `concurrently`, and `mapConcurrently` - they ultimately rely on the sequence system to precisely control which threads are unblocked in response to which events.

-## Integration with Thread Blocking
+## Integration with Thread Blocking Detection

-The sequence system works directly with the [thread blocking mechanism](workflow-stm.md#blocking-and-unblocking):
+The sequence system works directly with the [thread blocking detection](workflow-stm.md#thread-blocking-detection):

-1. When a thread waits on an IVar in a sequence map, it marks itself as blocked
+1. When a thread waits on an IVar in a sequence map, it marks itself as blocked in the ThreadManager
-2. When all threads are blocked, commands get flushed to Temporal
+2. When all threads are blocked, the scheduler detects this and flushes commands to Temporal
-3. When an activation comes back with a sequence number, it resolves the IVar
+3. When an activation comes back with a sequence number, it resolves the IVar associated with that sequence
-4. This unblocks the waiting thread, letting workflow execution continue
+4. This selectively unblocks only the thread waiting on that specific IVar
+5. The cycle repeats as threads continue executing until they block again

 ## Activation Job Handlers